Notice of Pre-AIA or AIA Status

 As discussed above, Gracheva et al. teach a composition comprising the compound [161Tb] Tb-DOTATOC (abstract; passim), which corresponds to the instantly claimed radiopeptide comprising the radionuclides terbium-161, DOTA and TOC, wherein the composition further comprises ascorbic acid or gentisic acid.

-Gracheva et al. also teach that ascorbic acid is a stabilizer used to inhibit peptide autoradiolysis (page 11, 2nd para).
+With respect to Applicant’s arguments regarding ascorbic acid, Gracheva et al. clearly teach that ascorbic acid is a stabilizer used to inhibit peptide autoradiolysis (page 11, 2nd para).

-Thus, one of ordinary skill in the art would have reasonably expected ascorbic acid to increase the stability of the pharmaceutical composition of Gracheva et al. against radiolysis.
+Therefore, the skilled artisan would have reasonably expected ascorbic acid to increase the stability of the pharmaceutical composition of Gracheva et al. against radiolysis.

 For the reasons stated above the rejection is maintained.